Services

 The community diabetes service is made up of a team of specialist nurses, dietitians and diabetes educators/facilitators.

 We support people with type 2 diabetes in managing their condition to the best of their ability.
-You may be referred to us for a variety of reasons:
+We provide diabetes information sessions and support from a specialist clinical team.

 Contact us